 As a fiercely Catholic country, Holy Week is the biggest festival in the Philippines.
 The whole country shuts down for the week to celebrate this religious festival.
-Celebrations vary across the country, but there are normally parades and open air celebrations, even mock crucifixions in some parts!
+Celebrations vary across the country, but there are normally parades and open-air celebrations, even mock crucifixions in some parts!

 Kadayawan is one of the biggest festivals in Mindanao.
 Held in Davao City on the third week of August, it’s a celebration of everything about Mindanao.
 There are street dancers, floral floats and lots of fireworks throughout the week.

 MassKara is held on the 19th of October in Bacolod City in the Visayas.
 It involves street dancing and performers in face masks.
-A lot of the people here will be wearing masks with a smile as Bacolod is known as the “City of smiles.”
+A lot of the people here will be wearing masks with a smile as Bacolod is known as the “City of Smiles.”

 This festival is held in Baguio City in February.
 Pangabenga celebrates the blooming of flora and fauna and there are giant floats parading through the city emphasising this.
 Be sure to book in advance if you to attend this festival, as it’s very popular!

-Sinulog festival is held in Cebu City on the third weekend of January.
+Sinulog Festival is held in Cebu City on the third weekend of January.
 It’s held in honour of Santo Nino and is one of the most popular festivals in the Philippines!
 There’s a lot of street dancing, sports and a big rave as well!

-Is there a best time to visit the Philippines?
+Is There a Best Time to Visit the Philippines?

 It seems quite clear that if you want good weather then you should visit the Philippines from December to April.
 You might pay a bit more, but you’re almost guaranteed great weather!

 If you want to pay a bit less, but risk getting bad weather, then travelling during the rest of the year is the other option.
 Flights to the Philippines don’t vary in price too much, but they are periods when they are more expensive.

 It really does come down to what you want to get out of your trip to the Philippines.
 If you want to travel to El Nido and other similar great places, then it might be best to go when the weather is best!
-The best time to visit the Philippines is dependent on the weather and your own travel plans.
+The best time of the year to visit the Philippines is dependent on the weather and your own travel plans.